OWSL Rules & Regulations – Ratified December 2017

 Team Official and Player Identification

-11.8 Team officials must bring the OSA Team Official and Player Registration Books, and applicable Temporary Registration and Trial Player Permits, to all games.
+11.10 Team officials must bring the Ontario Soccer Team Official and Player Registration Books/Cards, and applicable Temporary Registration and Trial Player Permits, to all games.

-11.9 All players and team officials seated on the team bench must be registered to the Team’s OSA Roster, or be an eligible guest/trial/temporary player.
+11.12 All players and team officials seated on the team bench must be registered to the Team’s Ontario Soccer Roster, or be an eligible guest/trial/temporary player.

-11.10 The inspection of player’s books and applicable player permits by the opposing team IS MANDATORY AND MUST BE CHECKED prior to the start of the game, but must not delay the scheduled kickoff.
+11.14 The inspection of player’s books/cards and applicable player permits by the opposing team IS MANDATORY AND MUST BE CHECKED 20 minutes prior to the start of the game, but must not delay the scheduled kickoff.

-11.12 Only players for whom books, trial permits, or temporary registration permits, as applicable, are made available for inspection, may have their names entered on the game sheet and are eligible to play.
-NO BOOK, NO PLAY!!!
+11.16 Only players for whom books/cards, trial permits, or temporary registration permits, as applicable, are made available for inspection, may have their names entered on the game sheet and are eligible to play.
+NO BOOK/CARD, NO PLAY!!!

-11.13 Once a game has been started, team officials forfeit the right to investigate player books, excluding late player arrivals.
-Player books and permits for late arriving players can be checked prior to entering the field of play.
-Team Officials must refer to Rule 12 should they wish to initiate a protest.
+11.17 Once a game has been started, team officials forfeit the right to investigate player books/cards, excluding late player arrivals.
+Player books/cards and permits for late arriving players can be checked prior to entering the field of play.

-11.16 Players shall wear uniforms supplied by their clubs.
+11.20 Players shall wear uniforms supplied by their clubs.
 Each uniform shall be identical in colour and each jersey will show a different number on the back.
-The uniform colours will be stated on the team’s Game Sheet.

 Home Team Responsibilities

-11.20 The home team must supply the officials two game balls, size 5 as specified by FIFA rules, Goal nets and corner flags must also be provided.
-Failure to comply with the above will result in a fine.
+11.24 The home team must supply the officials two game balls, size 5 as specified by FIFA rules, Goal nets and corner flags must also be provided.
+Failure to comply with the above may result in a fine.
 (See Appendix A.)

-11.23 All games requiring travel of two hundred (200) kms or more, one way, between home fields will be scheduled for weekend play.
+11.27 All games requiring travel of two hundred (200) kms or more, one way, between home fields maybe scheduled for weekend play.

 When a Game is Not Completed

-11.25 If a game is abandoned by the game official, through no fault of either team, or if the game starts late or there is a delay during the game for any reason, and the full ninety (90) minutes cannot be played, the game will be deemed to have been played only if the 80th minute mark is reached, and the score at the time of abandonment shall stand as the game result.
-Where less than eighty (80) minutes have been played, the game shall be re-scheduled and replayed in its entirety (as per Appendix A)
+11.29 If a game is abandoned by the game official, through no fault of either team, or if the game starts late or there is a delay during the game for any reason, and the full ninety (90) minutes cannot be played, the game will be deemed to have been played if 2/3rds of the game has been played, and the score at the time of abandonment shall stand as the game result.
+Where less than SIXTY-SEVEN (67) minutes have been played, the game shall be re-scheduled and replayed in its entirety (as per Appendix A)

-11.26 If either team is accused of being responsible for the abandonment, (as per Appendix A) will apply.
+11.30 If either team is accused of being responsible for the abandonment of the game, discipline may apply (as per Appendix A).

 1. at a goal kick